trixxitreatz/trixxitreatz/README.md

 [ata](https://yattairl.atabook.org) 𖥔 [straw](https://yattaisme.straw.page) 𖥔 [prns](https://pronouns.cc/@yattairl)

-c+h is ALWAYS welcome and uhhmm i love cudpiles and uhh i usually try and int first if i think ur cool
+c+h is ALWAYS welcome and uhhmm i love cudpiles and uhh i usually try and int first if i think ur cool usually sitting w a friend most of the time ,, still come and cud tho..the mor the merrier

 looks at you with my big eyes
 ![looks at you](meisme.gif)